d12frosted/elpa-mirror/stable-melpa/paredit-menu-readme.txt

 Documentation and examples come directly from paredit, so the menu should automatically stay in sync, regardless of changes to paredit.

-; Installation:

-Add (require 'paredit-menu) to your .emacs.
-This will also force loading of paredit.
-If you autoload paredit, then

-(eval-after-load "paredit.el"
-   '(require 'paredit-menu))

-will achieve the same effect.